First triple lock of LIGO and Virgo interferometers

 27 January 2017 -- Present and past leaders of the LIGO Laboratory and the LIGO Scientific Collaboration were recognized with major prizes by the National Academy of Sciences and the American Astronomical Society.
 The entire LIGO Team was recognized by the UK Royal Astronomical Society.

-On January 25th the High Energy Astrophysics Division (HEAD) of the American Astronomical Society (AAS) awarded the Bruno Rossi Prize to Gabriele González and the LIGO Scientific Collaboration (LSC).
+On January 25th the High Energy Astrophysics Division (HEAD) of the American Astronomical Society (AAS) awarded the Bruno Rossi Prize to Gabriela González and the LIGO Scientific Collaboration (LSC).
 The Rossi Prize is awarded annually to recognize "a significant contribution to High Energy Astrophysics, with particular emphasis on recent, original work."
 González is a professor of physics and astronomy at Louisiana State University (LSU) and has been the LSC spokesperson since 2011.
 More information about the award can be found on the AAS website.

 On January 26th the National Academy of Scienes (NAS) awarded the Henry Draper Medal to Barry Barish and Stan Whitcomb, and the NAS Award for Scientific Discovery to Gabriela González, David H. Reitze, and Peter R. Saulson.